hkotek/hkotek.com/_posts/2022-12-29-altac-how-to-get-started-2.md

 ## Start making job materials

 As with everything else, what you need will depend on the jobs you seek.
 Most obviously, everyone will need to have a **resume**.
-You can start creating a master document to collect everything you might want to showcase, design your resume, and create some content.
+You can start creating a **master document** to collect everything you might want to showcase, design your resume, and create some content.
 There's more to say, but that would be a whole nother post which I'll leave to another time.

 Create and polish your **LinkedIn profile**.
 These days, LinkedIn is the most common site that recruiters use to find talent (i.e., you).
 When you're ready to start searching you'll want to add the 'actively looking' banner, but even before then, you should have a picture, header, short bio, and at least some basics (education, experience) filled in.
 Spend some time looking at profiles or people who have jobs you want to have and see how they present themselves.
 Feel free to steal their wording and customize it for yourself.

+Polish your **personal website**, upload some work you'd like to showcase and link from your resume.

+Collect ideas for situations you might talk about in **behavioral interviews**, which require you to tell stories about events from your past using the STAR method,[^6] and which benefit tremendously from some prep.

 You may need a **cover letter**.
 Read about those and make a draft.

 You may need to create a **portfolio** of your work, for example for design jobs.
 If relevant start reading about that and creating the relevant content.

-Polish your **personal website**, upload some work you'd like to showcase and link from your resume.

-Collect ideas for situations you might tell in **behavioral interviews**, which require you to tell stories about events from your past using the STAR method,[^6] and which benefit tremendously from some prep.

 ## Start keeping track of numbers